markjsc/RpgGameEngine/Hitcents.Interview/ReadMe.md

         </Elements>
     </GameConfig>
 ```
-* Only a Single Action and Single Trigger per Element - I probably took the provided XML a bit too literally.
-  It seems to make sense that multiple Actions and Triggers would be needed in a given Element.

 ## Comments:
 Some additional comments for clarification:

 * I realize there are some optimizations that will need to be performed to make this code more device-friendly
   (i.e. reducing iterations by using more efficient types of storage).
-The iterations are all about expediency.
+The iterations are all about accuracy and expediency.
 * I used quite a bit of defensive logic (lots of try/catches and repetitive checks for items may not be found
   when expected).
 I realize at least some of this may not be necessary in paradigms where the inputs and
   outpus are more tightly controlled (i.e. a Game Designer defining  the rules at design time, but no